 Utah PTA has selected September 1 of each year as the date of compliance for having proof of insurance coverage renewed.
 This date was chosen to correspond with the beginning of the traditional school year, so any unit that signs up for coverage, regardless of the date you sign up, will automatically have an expiration date of September 1.
-Confirmation is to be submitted through Givebacks or council/region treasurer by October 1st each year.
+Confirmation is to be submitted through Givebacks by October 1 each year.